 - Don’t click on links in text messages or emails from unknown individuals.

-- Do not provide personal information, like your birthdate and social security number, or payment information, like debit and credit card numbers in response to text, emails, or phone calls.
+- Do not provide personal information, like your birthdate and social security number, or payment information, like debit and credit card numbers in response to text, emails, phone calls, or door-to-door visits.